 One cannot but admire the way the people of Dalhousie have adapted to the space constraint and scarcity of water in the mountains.
-Indeed, walking is a fashion in these hills!!
+Indeed, walking and trekking is a fashion in these hills!!

 There is a ‘Saying’ nowadays in the mountains which when translated into English reads:‘The Youth and Water of the Mountains are never used for the benefit of the Mountains’ as both run away to the plains for greener pastures!
 Ironically, this is true.

 Winters are ruthless, yet, comforting when in front of the fireplace!
 Watching the snowflakes gently glide towards the ground is a treat to the eyes.
 Dalhousie looks amazing the next morning after a snowfall, and you are sure to conclude, that, maybe this is the paradise the scriptures talk about!
 Heavenly bliss!

 Although it is exciting to visit the mountains as an urban dweller from the plains, staying in the mountains and making a living, come with their own setbacks about which a traveller might be oblivious.
 The best way in which one can help the mountain people is to be a responsible tourist and traveller!

 You may like to catch a glimpse of Dalhousie enveloped in this white blanket here